deedy5/primp/README.md

 #### Response attributes and methods

+- `content` (bytes): Provides the content of the response as bytes.
-- `cookies`: Fetches the cookies from the response as a dictionary.
+- `cookies` (dict): Fetches the cookies from the response as a dictionary.
-- `headers`: Retrieves the headers from the response as a dictionary.
+- `headers` (dict): Retrieves the headers from the response as a dictionary.
-- `status_code`: Gets the status code of the response as an integer.
+- `json()` (function): Parses the response body as JSON, converting it into a Python object for easy manipulation.
-- `url`: Returns the URL of the response as a string.
+- `raw` (list[int]): Contains the raw byte representation of the HTTP response body.
-- `content`: Provides the content of the response as bytes.
+- `status_code` (int): Gets the status code of the response as an integer.
-- `text`: Decodes the response body into text, automatically detecting the character encoding.
+- `text` (str): Decodes the response body into text, automatically detecting the character encoding.
-- `json()`: Parses the response body as JSON, converting it into a Python object for easy manipulation.
+- `url` (str): Returns the URL of the response as a string.

 #### Example